APD/GBA (Belgium) - 109/2024

 Facts

-A data subject received a loan offer from a company.
-The loan referred to a purchase of a home.
-The data subject received an interest rate discount.
-However, to sustain the discount, the data subject was obliged to take out debt balance insurance offered by a broker (a controller).
+A data subject received a mortgage offer from a company.
+The data subject was also offered a discount on the interest rate for the mortgage.
+However, in order to qualify for the discount, the data subject had to take out a debt balance insurance offered by a broker (the controller).

-While taking out the insurance, the data subject had to give consent for processing health data.
-According to the data subject, the consent covered not only the insurance offer at stake, but also other purposes, for example, claims processing, fraud prevention, development of pricing, automated decision making.
-The data subject asked the controller to rephrase the consent, so it was more specific.
-The controller didn’t agree.
+For taking out the insurance, the data subject had to give consent for the processing of their health data.
+According to the data subject, the consent covered not only the handling of the insurance contract, but also other purposes, for example, claims processing, fraud prevention, development of pricing and automated decision making.
+The data subject asked the controller to rephrase the consent, so that it was more specific.
+However, the controller did not agree.

-Because the data subject didn’t want to lose the discounter interest rate, they eventually gave the consent for processing their health data.
+Since the data subject did not want to lose the discount on the interest rate, they eventually gave the consent for processing their health data.

-Afterwards, the data subject sent an email in which they:
+Afterwards, the data subject sent the controller an email in which they:

-• withdrew the consent regarding health data processing, automated decision making process,
+• withdrew the consent regarding the processing of health data and automated decision making;

 • requested correction of signed documents.